This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Wondering where is hot in January in Europe?
 If you’re looking for the warmest place in Europe in January (or December or February even!) then the Canary Islands are the best of the hot winter holiday destinations in Europe, averaging temperatures in the high teens to low twenties.

-Visit Tenerife for a lively atmosphere and great night life.
-Gran Canaria is best for hiking, national parks and huge beaches, whilst Lanzarote is ideal for a family holiday, with unique volcanic landscapes and natural wonders, typified in the imposing and dramatic Timanfaya National Park.
+Visit Tenerife for a lively atmosphere and great nightlife.
+Gran Canaria is best for hiking, national parks, and huge beaches, whilst Lanzarote is ideal for a family holiday, with unique volcanic landscapes and natural wonders, typified in the imposing and dramatic Timanfaya National Park.

 Head for Fuerteventura if you’re looking for the best wind and water sports, and La Palma for fabulous snorkelling and local wildlife.
-La Gomera is a hidden gem and the most authentic of the larger islands and perfect for getting away from it all.
+La Gomera is a hidden gem and the most authentic of the larger islands, and perfect for getting away from it all.

 Valencia, Spain

-The world-famous song ‘Valencia’ by Padilla goes a little something like this: Valencia is the land of flowers, light and love… He didn’t fall short because Valencia has almost everything.
+The world-famous song ‘Valencia’ by Padilla goes a little something like this: Valencia is the land of flowers, light, and love… He didn’t fall short because Valencia has almost everything.

 From the outside, Valencia is undoubtedly one of the most charming destinations of eastern Spain, and one of the most beautiful cities of the entire Spanish geography.
-You can catch a suntan on its idyllic beaches, visit the Arts and Sciences Museum, tour the rice paddies of the Albufera, walk among sharks in the Oceanografic, feel like royalty at Museum of the Marqués de Dos Aguas and take a stroll through its streets while you delight yourself with its stunning architecture.
+You can catch a suntan on its idyllic beaches, visit the Arts and Sciences Museum, tour the rice paddies of the Albufera, walk among sharks in the Oceanografic, feel like royalty at the Museum of the Marqués de Dos Aguas, and take a stroll through its streets while you delight yourself with its stunning architecture.

 But what’s inside is what matters, and for you to fall in love with everything this city has to offer.
 Try a tasty paella by the Mediterranean and get lost in the neighbourhood of El Carmen, buy a horchata drink from a traditional artisan, shop for local produce in the Central Market, party at the Umbracle, enjoy its traditional festivities, the Fallas Festival, and become a hipster for a day in Ruzafa.